Video & Media

 Define Your Delivery Cadence

-Most productions aim to have processed dailies available within 6-12 hours of wrap.
+Most productions aim to have processed dailies available within several hours of wrap.
 The exact timing depends on shooting schedule (a day shoot wrapping at 7pm has different logistics than a night shoot wrapping at 6am), post facility location, and upload bandwidth.
 Document the expected delivery time in the post-production schedule so all stakeholders know when to check for new footage.

 Establish Naming Conventions